Phone Phone

 Summary

-• Flow through of revenue and expenses may be an attractive tax feature in some circumstances
+• Flow-through of revenue and expenses may offer tax advantages

 Disadvantages of a Partnership